cooper-gadd/uno-game/README.md

 - [ ] Display game result and summary
 - [ ] Provide option for players to return to the lobby
 - [ ] Update player statuses to make them available in the lobby again
-- [ ] Ensure players cannot chat with lobby members during a game and vice versa

 ## **Deployment**